 Texas Children’s Hospital

 Texas Children's is one of the largest and most respected pediatric hospitals in the country.
 Baylor faculty conduct basic, translational and clinical research focused on improving the health of children.
-Texas Children's houses several outstanding research entities run by Baylor faculty, including the Jan and Dan Duncan Neurological Research Institute, the Sabin Vaccine Institute and the Texas Children's Cancer Center.
+Texas Children's houses several outstanding research entities run by Baylor faculty, including the Jan and Dan Duncan Neurological Research Institute, the Texas Children's Center for Vaccine Development and the Texas Children's Cancer Center.

 Ben Taub Hospital

 All the physicians at Ben Taub Hospital, the largest hospital in the Harris County Hospital District, are members of the Baylor faculty.
 Ben Taub attracts an incredibly diverse patient population, making it a superb center for clinical research.